WuChao-2024/tros_en_wuc_check_fork/docs/quick_demo/demo_sensor.md

 #### Horizon RDK Platform

 1. Make sure the camera is correctly connected to the Horizon RDK.
-The connection for RGBD module to RDK X3 is shown in the following diagram:
+The connection for RGBD module to RDK X3 is shown as below:

     ![hobot_rgbd](./image/demo_sensor/hobot_rgbd.png)